Bi-Lipshitz Embedding of Ultrametric Cantor Sets into Euclidean Spaces: -adic Systems

 \begin{defini} A word $x \in A^\ZM$ is called linearly recurrent or linearly repetitive (LR for short) if there is a constant $K$ such that for all $n \in \NM$, for all subwords $w$ and $w'$ of $x$ respectively of length $n$ and $Kn$, then $w$ occurs in $w'$ as a subword. \end{defini}

-In other words\footnote{No pun intended.}, in a LR word, each finite subword repeat infinitely often and within a distance which varies linearly with their size.
+In other terms, in a LR word, each finite subword repeats infinitely often and within a distance which varies linearly with its size.
 It is easy to see that a subshift generated by an LR word is minimal and that every elements of the subshift is LR with the same constant.
 In this case, the subshift itself is called {\em linearly recurrent}.
-The following is due to Durand
+The following is due to Durand.

 \begin{theo}[Durand~\cite{Dur2}, Proposition~1.1] A subshift is $S$-adic primitive and proper if and only if it is linearly recurrent. \end{theo}